dmx-systems/dmx-documentation/docs/user.rst

 You will see a rectangle on your topic map.
 It contains the name you entered and it states that this is the person's first name.

-Whenever you create a new topic the dialogue proposes you to create something of the same topic type as last time.
+Whenever you create a new topic the dialog proposes you to create something of the same topic type as last time.
 You can change this by seleting a different topic type from the drop-down menu.

 .. _user-dmx-default-topic-types-label: